-Advantage - The character may have up to two lesser glyphs active at the same time on their person.
-See Magic and Prayers Tome: Glyphs for further information.
+Advantage - Your character may have up to two lesser glyphs active at the same time on their person.

 Laborer

 Ah, the simple life.
 There is just something about the satisfaction of completing a hard day's work.
 Where other people see monotony and toil, you see calmness.
 "The hardest job is the one not started" is your favorite saying.
 The simple life of a common laborer is what you have always known.
 Everyone knows that you will do any job and do it well.
 And that hard work and humble existence has taught you how to make the most out of the odd jobs you've found yourself working.